Skip to contents

 Incident triage console Operational decision support, status HTML, and a runbook table

 The apps are intentionally card-sized: controls fit in a compact grid, the primary answer is immediately visible, and secondary tables stay available without taking over the chat transcript.
+Each declares tool_outputs (so its result shape is part of the published contract) and prefers_border (a rendering hint for the host).

 Run a use case as an MCP App